fwcd/socha-client-java-2018/README.md

 * [Download the Server here](http://www.software-challenge.de/downloads/).

-* Build the client using Gradle: gradlew build
+* Build the client using Gradle: `./gradlew build` or `gradlew build` (depending on your shell)

 * You should find the compiled JAR under the path target/runnableclient.jar

 * Launch the Server-GUI and load the compiled client as a computer-player.
-  (You can choose the opponent yourself... there is a [simple client](http://www.software-challenge.de/downloads/), which stupidly commits random legal moves while playing and thus is useful for testing.)
+  (You can choose the opponent yourself... there is a [simple client](http://www.software-challenge.de/downloads/) which stupidly commits random legal moves while playing and thus is useful for testing.)